tkunstek/serverless-authentication-boilerplate/README.md

 Installation will create one DynamoDB table for OAuth state and refresh tokens.

-1. Clone or download the repository
+1. Run `serverless install --url https://github.com/laardee/serverless-authentication-boilerplate`, clone or download the repository
 2. Rename _example.env_ in _authentication_ to _.env_ and set [environmental variables](#env-vars).
 3. Change directory to `authentication` and run `npm install`.
 4. Run `serverless deploy` on the authentication folder to deploy authentication service to AWS.
 Notice the arn of the authorize function.